ExcViral/movie-rentals-app/README.md

     - [x] Extract the code inside the `try` block to outside the `try` block, then remove the `try-catch` block.
     - [x] Wrap the route handler function inside the `asyncMiddleware` function call.

+### Implement logic to log the errors in a log file

+- [x] Install package `winston`
+- [x] In the Express Error Middleware, implement logic to store all errors in a `logFile.log` file.
+- [x] In the `index.js` implement logic to handle all unexpected exceptions, also log them.
+- [x] In the `index.js` implement logic to handle all unexpected promise rejections, also log them.

 ### h3

 #### h4